Cables of thin knots and bordered Heegaard Floer homology: of a thin knot CFD of a thin knot

 \subsection{\texorpdfstring{$\cfdhat$ from $\cfkm$}{CFD from CFK-}}

-There is an algorithm for computing $\cfdhat$ of any bordered knot complement with framing $n$ from $\cfkm$.
+Theorems $11.27$ and A.11 of \cite{bfh2} together provide an algorithm for computing $\cfdhat$ of any bordered knot complement with framing $n$ from $\cfkm$.
 In particular, if $K$ is thin, we take the simplified basis described in Section \ref{basis} and modify each square and the one staircase as in Figure \ref{fig:tocfd}.
+To simplify our notation when working with indices and gradings, we will often write $\tau$ for $\tau(K)$ when it is clear from the context what we mean.

 \psfrag{d1}{$^{D_1}$} \psfrag{d2}{$^{D_2}$} \psfrag{d3}{$^{D_3}$} \psfrag{d123}{$^{D_{123}}$} \psfrag{y1}{$y_1$} \psfrag{y2}{$y_2$} \psfrag{y3}{$y_3$} \psfrag{y4}{$y_4$}